cwalker47/cep146-project1/README.md

 If we use AI tools and they generate code that causes harm, who should be responsible the developer, the company that built the AI, or the AI system itself?

-Final questions
-If we use AI tools and it generates codes that causes harm who should be responsible?
-The developers?
-The company who built the ai?